Learning the Inverse Temperature of Ising Models under Hard Constraints using One Sample: Introduction

 In this work, we study the problem of parameter estimation in $n$-dimensional Ising models that are hard-constrained to the satisfying assignments of a bounded-degree $k$-SAT formula $\Phi$ expressed in CNF (Conjunctive Normal Form), using one sample.
 This means that we have access to a sample from an Ising model, conditioned that it only takes values in a subset $S \subset \{\pm 1\}^n$ that is represented through the satisfying assignments of a $k$-SAT formula, adopting the framework from \cite{galanis2024learning}.
+The choice of the $k$-SAT framework is motivated by the fundamental observation that any truncation set $S \subseteq \{\pm 1\}^n$ can be exactly realized as the solution space of such a formula, provided the number of clauses is sufficiently large.
+This representation is particularly advantageous for statistical inference, as the structural parameters, in particular the clause size $k$ and the variable degree, serve as natural controls for the complexity of the induced correlations in the analysis of the Maximum Pseudolikelihood Estimator (MPLE).

-Learning in truncated MRFs using one or multiple samples has been studied in the context of discrete product distributions truncated by the set of satisfying assignments of $k$-SAT formulas \cite{galanis2024learning, galanis2025oneshotlearningksat}, more generally by truncated sets with combinatorial structure \cite{fotakis2022efficientparameterestimationtruncated}, the hard-core model, and integer valued spins constrained over proper $H-$colorings \cite{blanca2018structure, bhattacharya2021parameterestimationundirectedgraphical}.
+More generally, learning in truncated MRFs using one or multiple samples has been studied in the context of discrete product distributions truncated by the set of satisfying assignments of $k$-SAT formulas \cite{galanis2024learning, galanis2025oneshotlearningksat}, more generally by truncated sets with combinatorial structure \cite{fotakis2022efficientparameterestimationtruncated}, the hard-core model, and integer valued spins constrained over proper $H-$colorings \cite{blanca2018structure, bhattacharya2021parameterestimationundirectedgraphical}.
 Our key deviation from the aforementioned works stems from the fact that the Ising model is \emph{not a product distribution}, and common tools used to control the concentration of measure on the hypercube do not apply.
 This, moreover, induces two sources of interdependence, namely from the model itself and from the structure of the truncation set.
 With this background in mind, we seek to address the following challenge.